kitops-ml/pykitops/README.md

 PyKitOps makes it easy to create a KitOps ModelKit for your AI/ML project directly in code.
 This makes PyKitOps preferred when assembling a ModelKit from:

 * A Jupyter Notebook or other code editor
-* An experimentation tracking tool like MLFlow
+* An experimentation tracking tool like MLflow

 ModelKits typically include everything someone needs to reproduce an AI/ML project locally or deploy it into production.
 You can even selectively unpack a ModelKit so different team members can save time and storage space by only grabbing what they need for a task.
 Because ModelKits are immutable, signable, and live in your existing container registry they're easy for organizations to track, control, and audit.

 ## Installation:

 ```bash
 pip install kitops
 ```

 ## Documentation:
 [Python KitOps Docs](https://jozu-ai.github.io/pykitops/)